thejetjayjay/DomCobb/Outputs/Git Agent.md

 5) **Propose a Git/GitHub plan to the user**
 - Present a short, structured plan in Portuguese, for example:
   - [Plano de Git]
+    1. Obter data de hoje do usuário (step 0.5).
-    1. Criar a branch `feature/2025-01-20-update-auth-flow` a partir da `main`.
+    2. Criar a branch `feature/YYYY-MM-DD-update-auth-flow` a partir da `main` (usando a data obtida).
-    2. Selecionar apenas os arquivos modificados relevantes.
+    3. Selecionar apenas os arquivos modificados relevantes.
-    3. Criar um commit (ou múltiplos commits) com a(s) mensagem(ns) detalhada(s) em inglês.
+    4. Criar um commit (ou múltiplos commits) com a(s) mensagem(ns) detalhada(s) em inglês.
-    4. Fazer push da branch para o GitHub.
+    5. Fazer push da branch para o GitHub.
-    5. Abrir um Pull Request desta branch para a `main`.
+    6. Abrir um Pull Request desta branch para a `main`.
-    6. (Opcional) Fazer squash merge na `main` ao final.
+    7. (Opcional) Fazer squash merge na `main` ao final.
-    7. (Automático) Sincronizar DomCobb para repositório público após merge (step 9).
+    8. (Automático) Sincronizar DomCobb para repositório público após merge (step 9).
 - If multiple commits are proposed, mention that they will all be on the feature branch and will be squashed into a single commit when merging to `main`.
 - Ask explicitly: "Posso executar esse plano agora?" (unless auto-approval is enabled).